 |Health insurance policy type||What can it cover?|

-What should I look for when comparing insurance policies?
+What should I look for when comparing laser eye insurance policies?

 - Waiting periods.
 This is the minimum amount of time you must wait between taking out a policy and claiming benefits with it.
-For in-hospital major eye surgery this is typically two months, while for extras corrective eye surgery it is usually about 12 months.
+For laser eye surgery, this is often 24 months, while in-hospital major eye surgery is typically two months.